Interested in solar energy? The sun being the primary source of energy and life on earth, who wouldn't be interested, right?

 Solar Energy on the Rise

 Clean energy rides on the back of solar power.
-You wouldn't believe the tech that runs solely on solar power-boats, busses, bicycles and roadside trash compactors, for a start.
+You wouldn't believe the tech that runs solely on solar power-boats, buses, bicycles and roadside trash compactors, for a start.
 Solar power is quickly expanding into every industry, inspiring entire cities and reforming ancient traditions to bring forth a cleaner earth.

 The History of Solar Energy